Unleash/unleash-client-dotnet/v5_MIGRATION_GUIDE.md

 ## Bootstrapping changes

-Due to the changes in the previous section, Bootstrapping classes are now required to return a `String` instead of a `FeatureToggleCollection`.
-The string should be a JSON string representing the response returned from your Unleash instance's api/client/features endpoint.
+Due to the changes in the previous section, bootstrapping classes are now required to return a `String` instead of a `FeatureToggleCollection`.
+The string should be a JSON string representing the response returned from your Unleash instance's `api/client/features` endpoint.
 In practice, that means if you previously had a `Read` method in your bootstrapping class like so:

 ``` dotnet